fossasia/2021.fossasia.org/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fixed bug with ReTweets that has colon in url.
+* Hashtags styled.

 = 1.3 =
 * Added option for profile icon and twitter icon.
 * Fixed bug with dates not showing up.